-- Customer expectations towards the level of service.
+- Customer expectations towards the quality of service.

-- The price at which the customer can buy his service.
+- The price that the customer can pay for the service.

 - Customer openness to new service providers.

-At this stage, Mike had to give different weight to each of the factors, because not every potential customer is as important to him.
+At this stage, Mike had to give different weight to each of the factors because not every potential customer was as important to him.
 When determining the level of importance of factors, it is recommended to think in terms of one to three points.
-This facilitates both weight evaluation and final counting.
+This facilitates both weight evaluation and final calculations.